josecarlosgt/Web-Design-and-Development/README.md

 ## Task 3: Sizing

-A block element's content spans the width of the enclosing parent element by default, but the content size can be changed with the width and height CSS properties:
+A block element's content spans the width of the enclosing parent element by default.
+However, the content size can be changed with the width and height CSS properties:

 - The width property specifies the content's width.
 Ex: width: 20px; makes the content 20px wide.
 - The height property specifies the content's height.
 Ex: height: 30px; makes the content 30px high.